Aggregating distribution forecasts from deep ensembles: Distribution forecasts from deep ensembles

 To aggregate ensembles of BQN forecasts, \cite{Bremnes2020} and \cite{Schulz2022} average the individual basis coefficient values across ensemble members.
-This is equivalent to \Vo, which is obvious from the quantile function of the general case of VI for BQN forecasts,
+Resembling the shape-preservation for location-scale families in case of DRN, this is equivalent to \Vo, which is obvious from the quantile function of the general case of VI for BQN forecasts,